strangehurst/PNML.jl/docs/src/pnml.md

 <http://www.pnml.org>
   - has publications and tutorials covering PNML at various points in its evolution.
   - has links to a series of ISO/IEC 15909 standards relating to PNML.
-They cost money.
-  - is the cannonical site for the RELAX-NG XML schemas that define the grammar of several Petri Net Type Defintions (pntd), including:
+  - is the cannonical site for the meta-models, RELAX-NG XML schemas that define the grammar of several Petri Net Type Defintions (pntd), including:
 	  - PT Net (Place/Transition Net)
-	  - High-level Place/Transition Net
 	  - Symmetric Net
+  - and more: examples, meta-models in EMF, java-based framework

-There are 2 flavors currently covered by PNML: Discrete integer-valued & High-level many-sorted algebra.
-The _ISO/IEC 15909-2_ specification explicitly restricts the many-sorted algebra to use integers.
+There are 2 flavors currently covered by PNML meta-models:
+  - integer-valued, where tokens have collective identities.
+  - High-level, where tokens have individual identities using a many-sorted algebra.
+__TODO__ cite J. Baez.

-It seems the people behind PNML are of the Model Driven Engineering (MDE) camp and have chosen Java, Eclipse and its modeling framework (EMF).
-They provide such EMF files on this site.
+The people behind PNML, and as stated in _15909-2_, are of the Model Driven Software Engineering camp and have chosen Java, Eclipse and its modeling framework (EMF).

-There is GUI focus in the core pnml.
-Most of the Petri Net components, including the annotation labels, may have graphical presentation data attached.
-The page driven structure should be useful for at least GUIs.

-The high-level marking, inscription, condition and declaration are where the hard work waits.

 See [*A primer on the Petri Net Markup Language and ISO/IEC 15909-2*](https://www.pnml.org/papers/pnnl76.pdf)(pdf) for more details.
 The rest of this page will hopefully make more sense if you are familiar with the primer's contents.
 Use the RelaxNG Schema as definitive like the 'primer' counsels.

-That is what any XML validation tool works from.
+Note that the pnml XML file is the working intermediate representation of a suite of tools that use RelaxNG and Schematron for validation of the interchange file's content.

 ## Interoperability